Mod-phi convergence I: Normality zones and precise deviations: Fluctuations in the case of lattice distributions

-Therefore, in the non-lattice case, Lemma \ref{prop:technicqdelta} holds as soon as one can show that $\sup_{h \in (-\eps,\eps)} \limsup_{|u| \to \infty} |\exp(\eta(h+\I u)-\eta(h))| <1$, because one has a bound of type $1-D\,u^2$ in a neighborhood of zero.
-Unfortunately, for general probability measures, Riemann-Lebesgue lemma does not apply, and even for $h=0$, it is unclear whether for a general exponent $\eta$ one has

-We refer to \cite[Theorem 2]{Wol83}, where it is shown that \emph{decomposable} probability measures enjoy this property.
-This difficulty explains why one has to restrict oneselves to absolutely continuous measures in the non-lattice case, in order to use Riemann-Lebesgue lemma.
-In the following we provide \emph{ad hoc} proofs of Lemma \ref{prop:technicqdelta} in the lattice and absolutely continuous cases, that do not rely on the Kolmogorov representation. \end{remark}

-\begin{proof}[Proof of Lemma \ref{prop:technicqdelta}] Denote $X$ a random variable under the infinitely divisible distribution $\phi$.
-Suppose first that $\phi$ is of type lattice.
-We then claim that there exists two consecutive integers $n$ and $m=n-1$ with $\proba[X=n]\neq 0$ and $\proba[X=m]\neq 0$.
+\begin{proof} Denote $X$ a random variable under the infinitely divisible distribution $\phi$.
+We claim that there exist two consecutive integers $n$ and $m=n-1$ with $\proba[X=n]\neq 0$ and $\proba[X=m]\neq 0$.
 Indeed, under our hypotheses, if $\Pi$ is the L\'evy measure of $\phi$, then